fryerlab/choroid_contamination/README.md

 ```

 ## STEP 2: Allen Brain Atlas - Gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination.
+within the  Allen Brain Atlas directory go through the following steps.
+First, unzip any files and folders.

 1. Download human TPM counts and metadata files.
 Got to the Allen Brain Atlas website here: https://aging.brain-map.org/download/index
 Download the following files: